hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 * To ensure we are getting the right data that we require for the Snippet at this stage, we can preview the Cloud Code using the ![](/img/icons/screenplayicon.png)  icon.
 * This will generate a JSON formatted response in the bottom-left JSON response quadrant **4**.

-*3.* *Step 3* - **Design Snippet Screen Presentation.**
+*3.* **Design Snippet Screen Presentation.**
 * Once we are happy that we have all the required data for the Snippet, we can design how it will be presented to the Screen by adding the HTML / GSML code for the elements we want to see in quadrant **2**.
 * Using Handlebars, we can also access and manipulate the data from the JSON response.

-*4.* *Step 4* - **Test Snippet Presentation.**
+*4.* **Test Snippet Presentation.**
 * To test all of this, we can use the ![](/img/icons/screenplayicon.png) icon in quadrant **3** to preview the rendering of the Snippet.

-However, this order may not always be the preferred way.
+However, this order may not always be the preferred sequence.
 For example, we might design a Screen using the Handlebars quadrant first, then realize we need to retrieve some more Script Data by then calling that information using the JavaScript quadrant.
 As mentioned earlier, there are many routes to creating Snippets.

 ### Linking the Screen to the Snippet